MTSU Online Student Services

 MTSU offers the same services to distance learners that are offered to on-campus students.
 Many of the services have been web-enabled to allow distance learners easier access.

-A getting started section is provided for first-time distance learners who require assistance with starting an MTSU online, TN eCampus online, or hybrid course.
+A getting started section is provided for first-time distance learners who require assistance with starting an MTSU online or hybrid course.

 Disability & Access Center

 The center serves the campus community by providing accommodations that level the academic playing field.
 The Disability & Access Center supports student success by promoting independence, cultural awareness, access, advocacy, universal design principles, and technological advances culminating in the understanding that disability is a natural part of the life experience.
 Students complete and submit a registration application along with medical documentation through the DAC Student Portal.
 Students login into the student portal using their MTSU email and password (PipelineMT Login).